 Direct burial, also referred to as immediate burial, is a process by which the remains of a deceased person are interned directly after the individual passes away.
 The process of direct burial results in the remains of a deceased being transported from the place of death to the cemetery, typically with a brief stop at the mortuary or funeral home.

-When is a Direct Burial Permissible?
+When Is a Direct Burial Permissible?

 A direct burial is permissible in a situation in which a person suffered a medically supervised death.
-This includes a death that occurs when a person is in a hospital, nursing of long-term care center, or hospice.
+This includes a death that occurs when a person is in a hospital, nursing or long-term care center, or hospice.
 It is also permissible in California if a deceased person saw his or her primary care physician within 20 days of passing on.
-In simple terms, a direct burial is permissible if there is not set of circumstances that precludes the immediate conveyance of the remains to a cemetery for internment.
+In simple terms, direct burial is permissible if there is no set of circumstances that precludes the immediate conveyance of the remains to a cemetery for internment.

-When is a Direct Burial Not Permissible?
+When Is a Direct Burial Not Permissible?

 A direct burial is not permissible is a person died an unattended death.
 An unattended death is one in which an individual dies for some reason and his or her body is not immediately discovered.
 Indeed, days, weeks, or even a longer period of time may pass between the death and the discovery of the remains.

 A direct burial also may not permissible if the coroner will be involved in undertaking a forensic examination following the death of the individual.
 Generally speaking, involvement with the coroner’s office will rule out a direct burial if the remains will be in the custody of the coroner for more than a day or two.

 On the other hand, provided the coroner properly maintains the remains in a refrigerated state, and the body is only with the coroner for a day or two, a direct burial may be possible after that.